viniciusvasti/my-personal-website/posts/awesome-backend.md

 I'm gonna put in practice some knowledge about Software Engineering/Architecture, DevOps, SRE...
 The motivations for this are:
 - Show hard skills;
-- Buld a git repository of a modern and complete project;
+- Build a git repository of a modern and complete project;
-- Put in practice some concepts I konw (like DevOps) but I have not opportunity to use in my job;
+- Put in practice some concepts I know (like DevOps) but I have not opportunity to use in my job;
 - Share knowledge with other developers and the future me haha.

 This post will be fixed on top of posts lists and it's gonna be update whenever a new post of the series is released.